-Coppi died at 40 years of age on January 2nd 1960 and each year he is still remembered with a gathering and a mass in tiny Castellania that cycling fans, family, friends – including his few domestiques still alive – authorities and journalists attend.
+Coppi died at 40 years of age on January 2nd 1960 and each year he is still remembered with a gathering and a mass in the tiny town of Castellania that cycling fans, family, friends – including his few domestiques that are still alive – authorities and journalists attend.
 Some ride there, no matter the cold.

 One example: as I explained in my blog article about the Stelvio pass, Coppi was an unbeatable climber and won five editions of the Giro d'Italia.
 The Cima Coppi (Coppi’s summit) is the title given to the highest peak in each edition of the Giro d'Italia.